 For any financial questions, please contact SFS at SFS@redlands.edu or 909.748.8047

-During your academic journey, you will be working closely with the Office of Student Success (OSS).
-The OSS strives to foster transformative learning experiences by providing holistic advising across curricular and co-curricular needs.
+During your academic journey, you will be working closely with your advisor.
+Advisors foster transformative learning experiences by providing holistic advising across curricular and co-curricular needs.

-If you are a College of Arts and Sciences (CAS) undergraduate student, you will receive support from the OSS in addition to your CAS Faculty Advisor.
+If you are a College of Arts and Sciences (CAS) undergraduate student, you will also receive support from a CAS Faculty advisor.

-Please visit our Advising Services page to learn more about who you can contact with questions and issues related to:
+Please visit our Student Success Center page to learn more about how to contact the advising team with questions and issues related to: